-When you’re writing a title, capitalization can be tricky.
+When you're writing a title, capitalization can be tricky.
 You want it to look just right.
 Understanding the rules helps you nail it every time.
-Let’s dive into whether you should capitalize the word ‘over’ in a title.
+Let's look at whether you should capitalize the word 'over' in a title.

 Rules for Capitalizing 'Over'